UW-Hydro/VIC/README.txt

             Previously, if SNOW_BAND = TRUE and a particular cell was not listed in the snowband file, VIC would abort.
 Now, when VIC encounters cells with no information in the snowband file, VIC issues a warning and sets the cells to have 1 band, with Tfactor = 0 and Pfactor = 1.
+KAC via TJB

 Moved check for soil moisture > max to initialize_model_state.c